 - Where can I find an effective business writer?
 (ANSWER: We have business writers ready to help you now.)

 - How can I hire a business writer?
-(ANSWER: Just send us the details or specs of your project, using the form to the right.)
+(ANSWER: Just send us the details or specs of your project, using the form on this page.)

 - I need several different materials prepared.
 Can you help me?
 (ANSWER: We can prepare press releases and marketing materials, annual reports and websites.
 Just let us know how we can help you.)

 - How much do you charge for business writing?
 (ANSWER: There are so many variables involved, that we really need to see the details to quote.
 Once we know all that is involved, we can provide a price for your project.
-Please fill in the yellow form to the right for your free quote.)
+Please fill in the form on this page for your free quote.)

 - Can you also translate my business materials for foreign markets?
 (ANSWER: Yes.
 We work in both French and Spanish, and we have translated also into German and Arabic for clients.)